fxwalsh/IoT-Protocols-2026/topic-01/talk-2/README.md

 Each clock cycle draws power and generates heat.
 The faster the ticks, the more power consumed and more heat generated.
 PC's have heat sinks and fans to remove heat, without which they would overheat and shut down within seconds.
 Microcontrollers often have neither as they run much cooler and therefore much slower.
 PC's run off mains power or large batteries for a few hours, microcontrollers can run for days, months, or even years off small batteries.
 Microcontrollers can also have cores that run at different speeds, switching to slower low power cores when the demand on the CPU is low to reduce power consumption.

 > 💁 Some PCs and Macs are adopting the same mix of fast high power cores and slower low power cores, switching to save battery.
 For example, the M1 chip in the latest Apple laptops can switch between 4 performance cores and 4 efficiency cores to optimize battery life or speed depending on the task being run.

-✅ Do a little research: Read up on CPUs on the [Wikipedia CPU article](https://wikipedia.org/wiki/Central_processing_unit)

-#### Task

-Investigate the Wio Terminal.

-If you are using a Wio Terminal for these lessons, try to find the CPU.
-Find the *Hardware Overview* section of the [Wio Terminal product page](https://www.seeedstudio.com/Wio-Terminal-p-4509.html) for a picture of the internals, and try to find the CPU through the clear plastic window on the back.

 ### Memory